Particle PostParticle PostParticle Post

 Regulatory guidance from the CFPB requires lenders to produce specific, accurate reasons for any adverse credit decision, according to the bureau's 2023 circular on algorithmic decision-making.
 That requirement alone forces a human review layer onto every borderline decision that a model cannot confidently explain.

-KEY TAKEAWAY: The 70% efficiency claim holds only for clean, low-complexity consumer applications.
+KEY TAKEAWAY: The vendor efficiency claim holds only for clean, low-complexity consumer applications.
 For commercial credit or any file requiring explainability documentation, realistic gains land between 25% and 40% once compliance overhead is included.

 AI reduces fraud losses materially at institutions with clean, labeled training data.
 JPMorgan's COiN platform processes commercial credit agreements in seconds, a task that previously consumed 360,000 hours of lawyer time annually, according to JPMorgan's published figures.
 COiN operates on contract extraction, not credit decisioning.
 The distinction matters because contract data is structured and a wrong output is recoverable.
 Credit decisions carry regulatory liability, which changes the validation economics entirely.